luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero.md

 $ az deployment group create -g homelab -f main.bicep
 ```

 Once the deployment is complete, we can fetch the storage account ID and one of its keys.
 We'll put the key value in a credentials file that we'll then use to create a secret.
+Velero will use this secret to fetch the credentials to authenticate with Azure Blob Storage.

 ```shell
 $ AZURE_STORAGE_ACCOUNT_ID=homelabn644edmi6woce